jbkim1999/lets_move/README.md

-# Let's Move - SUI Move Language API Tutorial (Hackathon Edition)
+# Shall We Move - SUI Move Language API Tutorial (Hackathon Edition)

 Welcome to our hackathon project!
 We've developed a tutorial website for the SUI Move Language API.
 This interactive tutorial primarily focuses on teaching users to buy Non-Fungible Tokens (NFTs) in gaming marketplaces using the API.